vcerny01/mep/README.md

 ## Export

 `mep` can export to JSON.
-Just add `export` to the end, e.g., `mep event.md week +1 export` exports everything in the next week to JSON.
+Just add `export`, e.g., `mep event.md week +1 export` exports everything in the next week to JSON.

 This is how an event exported to JSON looks: